-Create and edit segmentations from volumes using manual (paint, draw, ...), semi-automatic (thresholding, region growing, interpolation, ...) and automatic (NVidia AIAA,...) tools.
-A number of editor effects are built into the Segment Editor module and many more are provided by extensions (in Segmentations category in the Extensions Manager).
+- Segmentations: Adjust display options, manage segment representations and layers, copy/move segments between segmentations, convert between segmentation and models and labelmap volumes, export to files. - Segment Editor: Create and edit segmentations from images using manual (paint, draw, ...), semi-automatic (thresholding, region growing, interpolation, ...) and automatic tools.
+A number of editor effects are built into the Segment Editor module and many more are provided by extensions (in "Segmentations" category in the Extensions Manager). - Segment statistics: Computes intensity and geometric properties for each segment, such as volume, surface, minimum/maximum/mean intensity, oriented bounding box, sphericity, etc. See more information in.